 In August 2017, Sarandon joined approximately 1,000 supporters of National Football League quarterback Colin Kaepernick in a “United We Stand” demonstration outside the NFL’s headquarters in New York City.
 The protesters claimed that Kaepernick, who was no longer under contract with any NFL team, was being blackballed by the league because of his political outspokenness.
 In recent times, he had sparked controversy by kneeling during the playing of the national anthem prior to his team’s games, in protest of what he described as widespread police brutality and racial injustice in America.

-An outspoken opponent of capital punishment, Sarandon in 1995 won an Oscar for her work in Dead Man Walking, where she played the role of a nun who sympathized with a convicted killer on death row.
+An outspoken opponent of capital punishment, Sarandon in 1995 won an Oscar for her work in the film Dead Man Walking, where she played the role of a nun who sympathized with a convicted killer on death row.
 Sarandon claims that the death penalty is bad public policy because it is “arbitrary and capricious,” “not a deterrent” “not fair,” and “extremely expensive.”
 “If that money were put to other use,” she says, “you could have better education and better infrastructure in this country.”
 Moreover, Sarandon asserts that: “If you’re poor the chance of you getting any kind of decent representation is pretty small.
 The prison system has become an industry and is pretty racist.”

 For additional information on Susan Sarandon, click here.